acm-ndsu/acm-ndsu.github.io/_posts/2017-10-03-meeting-minutes.md

         - Do them all in one weekend?
         - Talk to Engineering dept on it?
     - Jordan is in charge of table fixing
-        - sub-comittee: Nick, Ajay, Riley, and Jordan
+        - subcommittee: Nick, Ajay, Riley, and Jordan
     - No more than $100 on table
     - Spray paint stencils?